Configure the backend input forms¶

 instance.
 Thus, we use the key

-value we use another nested Array holding the configurations of the
+the value, we use another nested Array that holds the configurations of the

-whose names are the key of the nested Array.
+with names that are the keys of the nested array.

-Subsequently, you will find the names of the parts and their meaning.
+Below, you find the names of the parts and their meaning.

-This area contains configuration options that are used overall the scope of the
+This part contains configuration options that are used in the scope of the

 table.
-This covers the naming of the table in the Backend, which table fields
+This covers the name of the table in the Backend, which table fields